EvilFreelancer/saiga-custom/README.md

 Contributions to the saiga-custom project are welcome.
 If you have suggestions for improvement or have developed additional tools or scripts that could benefit the community, please feel free to submit a pull request.

+## License

+This project is licensed under the MIT License.

+## Acknowledgements

+Special thanks to the [Saiga (rulm)](https://github.com/IlyaGusev/rulm) project and all the contributors who have made this work possible.
+For more information about the Saiga project, please visit their GitHub repository.